 In 1858 the Blessed Virgin Mary, Our Lady, appeared 18 times to Bernadette Soubirous, a peasant girl in the French town of Lourdes.
 Today Lourdes is a major centre of prayer attracting some 6 million pilgrims a year.
 Among those are a number of Carmelite pilgrimages, including the annual British Province pilgrimage in August.

 Saint Bernadette, who received visions of Our Lady in Lourdes in 1858.

-article (in PDF format) linking Carmelite spirituality with the message
+- article linking Carmelite spirituality with the message of Lourdes

-of Lourdes, please click here.
-To watch a video presentation about the spiritual links between Carmel and Lourdes click here.
+- video presentation about the spiritual links between Carmel and Lourdes

 A Carmelite brown scapular embroidered by St. Bernadette during her years in the Lourdes Hospice (1860-66), now in a private collection in Paris.